sanskrit/raw_etexts_english/blogs/manasataramgini/2006-11-13_the-beginning-of-bhargava-tradition-of-bhuta-damara.md

 unmattabhairavaM that was obtained from nIlarudra begins with the following rites and mantras.
 Their connections to the older atharvan tradition is reasonably transparent.

-\-The section begins by saying that one must proceed to procure oShadhi-s (technically termed oShadhi grahaNa vidhi by the bhArgava-s and a\~Ngirasas) for medical and ritual use only by applying the appropriate mantra-s otherwise, instead of a bheShaja one merely gets a pile of wood.
+- The section begins by saying that one must proceed to procure oShadhi-s (technically termed oShadhi grahaNa vidhi by the bhArgava-s and a\~Ngirasas) for medical and ritual use only by applying the appropriate mantra-s otherwise, instead of a bheShaja one merely gets a pile of wood.
-\-It advised that plants growing on termite nests, wells, at the base of shady trees, on chariot roads, groves of gods or graveyards be avoided for collection.
+- It advised that plants growing on termite nests, wells, at the base of shady trees, on chariot roads, groves of gods or graveyards be avoided for collection.
-\-Plants that are damaged by fire, water or parasitic infestations, unseasonally growing, or trampled to the ground should be avoided.
+- Plants that are damaged by fire, water or parasitic infestations, unseasonally growing, or trampled to the ground should be avoided.
 Plants should be collected only in the prescribed amount required for the user.
-\-One gets up in the morning and worships rudra surrounded by his hordes of bhUta-s.
+- One gets up in the morning and worships rudra surrounded by his hordes of bhUta-s.
 Then with worshipful attitude to The god one set forth for collection.
-\-Going to the plant that one wishes to obtain one utters the spell:
+- Going to the plant that one wishes to obtain one utters the spell:

-OM vetAlAshca piShAchAshcha rAkShasAshcha sarIsR^ipA: |
+> OM vetAlAshca piShAchAshcha rAkShasAshcha sarIsR^ipA: |
 apa sarpantu te sarve vR^ikShAdasmAchChivAj\~nayA ||
 One thus invokes rudra to command the vetAla-s, pishAcha-s, rAkShasas and reptiles to crawl away from the plant.